 On the other hand, as Stephen Miles, director of the anti-war Win Without War coalitions observed, “As the saying goes, if all you have is hammers, everything looks like a nail.”

 Defense Contractors To Watch

 The Pentagon already spends hundreds of billions of dollars every year in lucrative defense contracts.
 The top five, Lockheed Martin Corp.
-(NYSE:LMTD), The Boeing Co.
-(NYSE:BAD), Raytheon Co.
+(NYSE:LMTC), The Boeing Co.
+(NYSE:BAC), Raytheon Co.
 (NYSE:RTNC), General Dynamics Corp.
 (NYSE:GDC) and Northrop Grumman Corp.
 (NYSE:NOCC), combined shared a pot of almost $78 billion in 2015.